 3. The inoculation was done with droplets of fungal spores in 50% organic grape juice.
 From Figure 1 it is obvious that the inoculum droplet was in many cases placed on or just next to the central leaf vein.
 This is, in my perception, an unfortunate choice as it results in lesions that are irregular in shape, as is evident from the image.
 The inoculation on the surface of vascular bundles initially provides a more difficult surface penetration, but once the fungus has penetrated the vasculature it will more readily spread phytotoxic metabolites and hydrolytic enzymes to distant host tissues, where they can exert an effect on host cells.
 At the same time, the vasculature does not impose any barrier to fungal growth and dispersal to neighbouring tissues.
 The spread of fungal infection thus largely follows the shape of the vasculature which is obvious in several leaflets displayed in Figure 1.
 Performing inoculations more distant from the central vein would have resulted in more circular lesions and would have offered a more consistent and reliable measure of lesion surface.
 In my judgement, such a simple change of inoculation strategy would have given more reliable quantitative measures of plant susceptibility and fungal virulence.

-<Response>(Fordyce et al., 2018)(Corwin et al., 2016)
+<Response> As the reviewer noted, the spore application spot was kept consistent near the primary vasculature given the complexity of the structure of the tomato leaf and the differences in primary and secondary vascular patterning and spacing.
+This was considered to be the best solution to ensure similar infection locations.
+We should note that we are not aware of evidence that the vasculature is truly defenseless or that circular lesions are “truer” measurements of the interaction.
+In fact, we have published results that show exactly the opposite.
+Specifically that there is genetic variation in the host and the pathogen that interact to control the shape of the lesion independently of the size of the lesion (Fordyce et al., 2018).
+Further, when conducting microscopic analysis, we realized that the growth on the vasculature is actually linked to genetic variation in the pathogen and host with regards to preferential tip growth in the pathogen (Corwin et al., 2016).
+To illustrate this, in Figure 1, the droplets are all placed in the same spot as best as possible and represent different isolates on different genotypes and it is quite clearly visible that only some isolates track along the vasculature.
+As such, we would like to respectfully disagree with the reviewer and instead suggest that lesion area and shape are both genetic aspects of the interaction that can be studied separately and we focused solely on lesion area in this manuscript.